UC Santa Barbara Gauchos: Men's water polo

 UC Santa Barbara won the 1979 National Championship in men's water polo, defeating the UCLA Bruins by a score of 11–3.
-This was UCSB's first ever NCAA Division I championship.
-The program has produced a number of notable players including Craig Wilson, Greg Boyer, John Anderson, Brian Alexander, and Ross Sinclair, who have won multiple Olympic medals between the group.
+This was UCSB's first-ever NCAA Division I championship.
+The program has produced several notable players including Craig Wilson, Greg Boyer, John Anderson, Brian Alexander, and Ross Sinclair, who have won multiple Olympic medals between the group.
 The current head coach is three-time Olympian and former United States men's national water polo team captain Wolf Wigo, who also oversees the UCSB women's water polo program.

-The UC Santa Barbara Gauchos men's water polo team have an NCAA Division I Tournament record of 7–11 through twelve appearances.
+The UC Santa Barbara Gauchos men's water polo team has an NCAA Division I Tournament record of 7–11 through twelve appearances.

 Former varsity sports

 Football

 UCSB began playing intercollegiate football in 1921, playing as the "Roadrunners" on a field at Pershing Park.
-Theodore "Spud" Harder became coach in 1934; in the same year the school adopted a new name, selecting "Gauchos" in a student vote.
-The 1936 team finished with a 9–1 record, the best in school history, and two of its members later played for the NFL New York Giants.
+Theodore "Spud" Harder became coach in 1934; in the same year, the school adopted a new name, selecting "Gauchos" in a student vote.
+The 1936 team finished with a 9–1 record, the best in school history, and two of its members later played for the NFL's New York Giants.

 La Playa Stadium, now used by Santa Barbara City College, opened in 1938 and was the team's home until 1966, when Harder Stadium was built.

-"Cactus Jack" Curtice, who had been head coach at a number of major college programs, coached the team from 1963 to 1969: his 1965 team finished 8-1 and went to the Camellia Bowl.
-Under Curtice's successor, Andy Everest, the college decided to launch an NCAA Division I program, but after two seasons of dismal on-field performance and a lack of student support, the college changed directions and decided to drop the sport entirely.
-The Gauchos appeared in four bowl games during these 50 years, winning only once, in the 1948 Potato Bowl.
+"Cactus Jack" Curtice, who had been head coach at several major college programs, coached the team from 1963 to 1969.
+His 1965 team finished 8-1 and went to the Camellia Bowl.
+Under Curtice's successor, Andy Everest, the college decided to launch an NCAA Division I program, but after two seasons of dismal on-field performance and a lack of student support, the college changed directions and decided to drop the sport entirely in December 1971 after falling $40,000 below its estimated operating budget.

+The Gauchos appeared in four bowl games during 50 years, winning only once, in the 1948 Potato Bowl.